-To set your background to 50% gray, choose the “Other…” option from the dropdown.
+To set your background to 50% gray, choose the “Custom” option from the drop down.
 This will bring up the color picker window.
 If you want an exact 50%, enter 50 in the B text box in the H, S, B grouping (as shown above.)
 Let’s be honest, you can start with any color that pleases you!

 Once you’ve chosen your color, it will show up in the “Background Contents” area.

 In general, it’s okay to ignore the Advanced settings.
-If you’re working with a specific printer, they may prefer a specific Color Profile.
+If you’re working with a specific printing service, they may prefer a specific Color Profile.